zhencang/reverse-engineering-reference-manual/contents/file-formats/PE_Files.md

 ---
 #### *<p align='center'> Overlay </p>*
 ---
 * data appended to end of a PE File.
-It is not loaded into memory
+It is not mapped into memory

 #
 <p align='center'><a href="ELF_Files.md">ELF Files</a> <~ <a href="/README.md#-reverse-engineering-reference-manual-beta-">RERM</a>[<a href="file-formats.md">.file-formats</a>] ~> <a href="/contents/anti-analysis/Obfuscation.md">Obfuscation</a></p>